-30 Years Ago: David Coverdale Returns From the Abyss With ‘Whitesnake’
+How David Coverdale Returned From the Abyss With ‘Whitesnake’

 Many debut albums are self-titled because the music you hear is the artist’s statement of intent.
 Others self-title releases later in their career because the music represents a definitive achievement.

-David Coverdale got it absolutely spot-on when he called Whitesnake’s seventh album Whitesnake because it was indeed a definitive achievement – released in 1987 after almost everything that could go wrong had gone wrong.
+David Coverdale got it absolutely spot-on when he self-titled this seventh album because it was indeed Whitesnake's definitive achievement.
+Released in 1987 after almost everything that could go wrong had gone wrong.

-Work on the follow-up to 1984’s Slide It In had begun the following year with the band’s eighth lineup since its formation in 1978.
-Coverdale, who’d endured fractious interactions with most of his previous colleagues, had established a close working relationship with Thin Lizzy guitarist John Sykes.
-Together with bassist Neil Murray and drummer Aynsley Dunbar, they began laying down tracks in Vancouver ... which is where the project began to go off the rails.
+Work on the follow-up to 1984’s Slide It In began the following year with the band’s eighth lineup since its formation in 1978.
+Coverdale, who endured fractious interactions with most of his previous colleagues, had now established a close working relationship with Thin Lizzy guitarist John Sykes.
+Together with bassist Neil Murray and drummer Aynsley Dunbar, they began laying down tracks in Vancouver – which is where the project began to go off the rails.

 Coverdale was sidelined for eight months, during which time he became “mortified” at Sykes’ alleged attempts to wrest the project from the singer’s control.
 “I received no support from Sykes at that time,” he told In the Studio With Redbeard.
 “He did everything he could to take advantage of me being compromised.”
 In the meantime, the singer “tried to come to terms with the idea I could still write, I could still produce, but someone else would be singing my songs.”

 Some of those men contributed finishing touches to Whitesnake, but Coverdale remained cautious and would only describe them as “on call” during the LP’s release.
 He referred to them as “The Vid Kids” when they appeared in the videos for the songs "Still of the Night," "Here I Go Again" and "Is This Love" – promos, recorded over a fortnight, which also featured ‘80s actress and entertainer Tawny Kitaen.
-She was dating the singer at the time, and later, briefly, became his wife.
+She was dating Coverdale at the time and later, briefly, became his wife.

 Whitesnake was released on April 7, 1987, and renamed 1987 in Europe and Australia, and Serpens Albus in Japan.
-Even though it stalled at the No. 2 spot on the U.S. Billboard 200, it stayed there for months, notching up five million sales while other albums came and went.
+Even though it stalled at the No. 2 spot on the Billboard charts, it stayed there for months, notching up five million sales while other albums came and went.
 Current total sales are more than 15 million.

-Those figures were powered in no small way by the three hit singles, including the No. 1 revamped version of "Here I Go Again," which had originally appeared on 1982 LP Saints & SInners.
-Revisiting a five-year-old song – alongside "Crying in the Rain," also from Saints & Sinners – might suggest a level of introspective reflection on the leader’s part.
+Those figures were powered in no small way by the three hit singles, including the No. 1 revamped version of "Here I Go Again," which had originally appeared on Whitesnake's 1982 LP Saints & Sinners.
+Revisiting a five-year-old song – alongside "Crying in the Rain," also from Saints & Sinners – might suggest a level of introspection on Coverdale’s part.
 He seemed to agree when he told Redbeard that those songs had been “documenting professional dissatisfaction and private sadness.”

-A reasonable way to be feeling if you suspect your performing career may be over in the lead-up to the release of what might be your final record.
+It was a reasonable way to be feeling, if you suspected your performing career may be over in the lead-up to the release of what might be your final record.
 But it wasn’t.
-Whitesnake defined post-blues Coverdale and every lineup of the band that followed.
+Whitesnake defined post-blues Coverdale, and every lineup of the band that followed.

-It almost certainly did; but it managed to please many more other people.
+It almost certainly did; but it managed to please many more others.